The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 According to Sect.
 27.6.1, rotation fields are necessary.

-The notation did not distinguish between the quantity $V \in \mathbb{R}^3$ and its volume $\left|V\right|$, and this will continue to be done if it is clear what is meant.
+The notation did not distinguish between the set $V \in \mathbb{R}^3$ and its volume $\left|V\right|$, and this will continue to be the case whenever it is clear what is meant.

 The slope of a coordinate surface is denoted by

-\[ \begin{align} \mathbf{J} \coloneqq \nabla_hz\vline_{\zeta}. \end{align} \]
+\[ \begin{align} \mathbf{J} \coloneqq \nabla_hz\vert_{\zeta}. \end{align} \]

 This is a horizontal vector field. $\mathbf{J}$ is called Slope.

 Let $x, a \in \lbrace c, d, e, de\rbrace$ and $\psi_{a, k}$ be a discretized field.
-Then you define
+Then one defines

 \[ \begin{align} \newoverline{\psi_{a, k}}^{(x)} \coloneqq \frac{1}{V_{x, k}}\sum_{y \in a, k'}\psi_{y, k'}\left|V_{x, k}\cap V_{y, k'}\right| \end{align} \]

 as an averaging operator.
 The weighting factors $\frac{\left|V_{x, k}\cap V_{y, k'}\right|}{V_{x, k}}$ correspond to the relative overlap of the corresponding sets.
-It applies
+One has

 \[ \begin{align} \sum_{y \in a, k'}\frac{\left|V_{x, k}\cap V_{y, k'}\right|}{V_{x, k}} = 1. \end{align} \]